 Weather and climate

-Raleigh City has very mild weather but experiences all the four major seasons throughout the year.
+Raleigh City has very mild weather but experiences all four major seasons throughout the year.
 The four seasons are distinct and noticeable but are not too harsh to cause discomfort.
 It is not difficult to find people mentioning Raleigh when talking about cities with the best weather.

 Summer is one of the best seasons in the city, as it doesn’t get too hot.
 Unlike Los Angeles which has very dry and unbearable summers, Raleigh’s summers are quite humid with average high temperatures.
 Temperatures during July, August, and September can range between 80°F and 90°F, sometimes peaking to 100°F on hotter days.
 These three months are also the wettest months of the season, with humidity crossing 80%.